Matt Orr: Kitchee

 On 3 July 2019, Kitchee announced an agreement for Orr to join in the second-half of the season.
 On 27 December 2019, Orr returned to Hong Kong, signing a contract with his boyhood club Kitchee.

 He made his professional debut on 11 February 2020 in a Sapling Cup match against Rangers.
 Matthew scored his first Hong Kong Premier League goal in a 2–2 draw against Lee Man on 22 November 2020.

-On 20 August 2022, Orr left Kitchee.
+On 20 August 2022, Orr departed Kitchee.

 Guangxi Pingguo Haliao

 After two years with Kitchee, Orr joined China League One club Guangxi Pingguo Haliao.

+On 22 July 2023, Orr became the top scorer in the club's history with 14 goals when he scored a brace in a 2-0 victory against Jiangxi Lushan.

+Shenzhen Peng City

+On 27 February 2024, Orr joined Chinese Super League club Shenzhen Peng City.

+On 14 April 2024, Orr scored his first goal for Shenzhen Peng City in a draw against Wuhan Three Towns.

 International career

-Orr first represented Hong Kong as a 12 year old with the U13 team.
+Orr first represented Hong Kong as a 12-year-old with the U13 team.
 He received his first call up to the U23 squad for the Asian Games.

-In 2019, Orr was named to the Hong Kong squad for the 2019 Guangdong–Hong Kong Cup where he scored a goal in the second leg and was later sent off for violent conduct.
+In 2019, Orr was named to the Hong Kong squad for the 2019 Guangdong–Hong Kong Cup, where he scored a goal in the second leg but was later sent off for violent conduct.

 In 2020, Orr was named to the U23 squad that participated in the AFC U-23 Championship Qualifiers held in Ulaanbaatar, Mongolia.
 Orr started all three games notching an assist.

-After an impressive performance during the 2020–21 season of the HKPL, Orr was named within the 25-man squad for the 2022 World Cup qualifying fixtures against Iran, Iraq and Bahrain.
-He made his international debut against Iran on 3 June 2021, where he scored his first goal for the Hong Kong national team.
+After an impressive performance during the 2020–21 season of the HKPL, Orr was named in the 25-man squad for the 2022 World Cup qualifying fixtures against Iran, Iraq and Bahrain.
+He made his international debut against Iran on 3 June 2021, where he scored his first goal for the Hong Kong.

+Orr was chosen as one of the over-aged players for the upcoming 2022 Asian Games to be held in Hangzhou, China from 19 September to 17 October 2023.
+On 27 September, Orr scored the winning goal against Palestine during the Round of 16, in which Hong Kong advanced into the Quarter-Finals for the first time since 1958.

+On 26 December 2023, Orr was named in Hong Kong's squad for the 2023 AFC Asian Cup.

 Personal life

-Orr was born and raised in Hong Kong by a New Zealand father (Andrew Orr) and a Chinese mother (Janice Chin).
+Orr was born and raised in Hong Kong by a New Zealand father, Andrew Orr, and a Chinese mother, Janice Chin.
 He was a graduate of Canadian International School.
-He also holds New Zealand passport.
+He also holds a New Zealand passport.